Arc-Computer/arc-memory/docs/plugin-architecture.md

 ## Overview

-Arc Memory's plugin architecture enables extensible ingestion of data from various sources beyond the core Git, GitHub, and ADR integrations.
+The Arc Memory SDK's plugin architecture enables extensible ingestion of data from various sources beyond the core Git, GitHub, and ADR integrations.
 This document describes the plugin system design, how to implement custom plugins, and the standard interfaces that all plugins must follow.

 ## Core Concepts